jaredtumiel/fastpages/_posts/2020-10-14-spinning-up-in-ai.md

 ## Open Problems

 What are the current open problems in the FEP/Active Inference framework?
 What research directions are there?
-Suggestions encouraged!
+Suggestions encouraged - comment here or add to [this ongoing twitter thread]()

 ## Conclusion

 I hope this encourages more people to get stuck-in to the FEP/Active Inference research-space.
 It's so interdisciplinary that it welcomes people from all kinds of backgrounds, and there's important work that needs doing in math, neurobiology, philosophy, ecology, physics, software engineering, machine learning, and more!
 There are so many friendly people who are willing to think out loud, explain, answer questions, and offer support -seriously, just try tweet some of the people mentioned in this post!

-Good luck with your studies!
+Good luck with your studies, and even more so with anything you create with that knowledge - perception-and-action *are* two sides of the same coin, after all!

+---

+Thank you to [Gianluca](https://twitter.com/QVagabond) and [@InferenceActive](https://twitter.com/InferenceActive) for their helpful comments on drafts of this post!